Premier Events

 Stonor Challenge Trophy

-Open Women's Double Sculls (W2x)
+Premier Women's Double Sculls (W2x)

-Like the women's pairs, it is intended for crews of the highest standard.
+Like the Women's Pairs, it is intended for crews of the highest standard.

 Diamond Challenge Sculls

-Open Men's Single Sculls (M1x)
+Premier Open Single Sculls (O1x)

 This event is open to eligible members of any club, and was instituted in 1844.
 Since 1850, winners have received one of the famous Pineapple Cups to keep.